richie0866/Rostruct/docs/getting-started/why-rostruct.md

 Because of the limitations of script executors, developers are often lead to storing their codebase in a single Lua file.
 Large, messy files are detrimental to your workflow, as they make debugging, management, and working in teams difficult.

 In contrast, if you've ever used Rojo with Roblox Studio, you're able to distribute your codebase between separate, specialized files.
-Taking a **modular approach** to exploiting can greatly improve your workflow.
-This is where Rostruct comes in:
+Taking a **modular approach** to exploit scripting can significantly improve your workflow.

-Rostruct is designed to complement a Rojo-based workflow, introducing script developers to a professional way to manage projects.
-You host your project files in your exploit's `workspace/` directory, letting you integrate professional tools used in Roblox game development into your workflow.
+Rostruct's design complements this Rojo-based workflow, introducing script developers to a professional way to manage projects.
+You host your project files in your exploit's `workspace/` directory, allowing the integration of professional tools used in Roblox game development into your workflow.

 ---